javyog/javyog.github.io/README.md

-This is a web dedicated to our wedding.
+This is my personal website including a small blog and portfolio.

-We hope it helps!
+Besides, you can find info about some projects that I've worked on.